Yunhan-Zheng/codingBlog/_posts/2017-04-12-simplePortfolio.md

 <h3 id="zyborg">Project Zyborg</h3>

-It is a 3D RPG game built with Unity using C#.
+It is a 3D RPG game built with Unity using C# by us, a 9-person team.

 The sample below is the script for a menu where user can start/pause/quit the game by clicking corresponding buttons.